pramnora/Vue-js/courses/others code/youtube/flashword/README.md

 However, I am very deeply impressed with the really clear and simple in depth explanations
 that this lady gives to accompany her videos...;
-so, I decided to engage with it 'hands on'...in order to learn more about how VueJS works.
+so, I decided to engage with it 'hands on'...
+in order to learn more about how the VueJS framework plaform works.

 Project start: *Sun 20 Oct 2024 19:49 PM GMT*
 Project end: